The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Personal loan eligibility requirements
+Personal loan qualification requirements

 Before a lender approves your application, you must first meet that lender’s specific qualifications.
 Some require a certain credit score or income.
 Other lenders have expanded underwriting criteria and take education or work history into consideration.
 When you set out to find a personal loan, keep the potential eligibility criteria in mind.